This article was originally published by Slam Skateboarding Magazine.

 Danny Way seems tired.
 He arrived in Melbourne from Los Angeles for the Australian premiere of his new documentary, Waiting for Lightning, only this morning and he’s had a full day of interviews.
 Ours will be his last of the day.

 He’s losing his voice and he’s probably had enough of getting asked probing questions from complete strangers.
-Apparently he hasn’t eaten anything either.
+He’s hungry, too.

 You’d be hard pressed to find anyone in the skateboarding industry that doesn’t pray at the altar of Danny Way.
 From humble beginnings and a troubled childhood, Danny put every last ounce of energy into his skateboard and he’s been going full-bore since his first push.
 He won his first contest in 1986 at just 11-years-old and has been collecting gold and silver medals courtesy of the contest circuit ever since.